 - Don’t offer enough protection for long days on technical/rocky terrain.
 Might cause discomfort and soreness.
 A pair of merino wool socks goes well with this footwear and will ease the possible negative consequences for your feet.
 Regular foot care to maintain your feet in good condition does wonders as well.

-The Salomon X Ultra 3 Mid GTX have been worn during several hiking trips since February (for about half a year now) and we can say that they’re extremely efficient over a variety of terrain and conditions without compromising on comfort.
+The Salomon X Ultra 3 Mid GTX have been worn during numerous hiking trips since February 2021 (over the course of almost two years) and we can say that they’re extremely efficient over a variety of terrain and conditions without compromising on comfort.

 What’s really amazing is that we’ve been through snow and sun, various altitudes, terrains, and temps including:

 - Geographical regions (elevation from 150 to 2600+ m a.s.l.) with a multitude of terrains from urban through hilly, forested landscape to rugged mountainous terrain with diverse vegetation